AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/text-parser.md

 product-area: workfront-integrations;documents
 navigation-topic: apps-and-their-modules
 title: Text parser
-description: You can use the Text parser tool to parse text for use in other [!DNL Adobe Workfront Fusion scenario] modules.
+description: You can use the Text parser tool to parse text for use in other [!DNL Adobe Workfront Fusion] scenario modules.
 The Text parser does not require a connection.
 author: Becky
 feature: Workfront Fusion, Digital Content and Documents
 exl-id: 7d71cf64-4f86-42c5-81e7-8fc15333cbd7
 ---
-# Text parser
+# [!UICONTROL Text parser]

-You can use the Text parser tool to parse text for use in other [!DNL Adobe Workfront Fusion scenario] modules.
-The Text parser does not require a connection.
+You can use the [!UICONTROL Text parser tool] to parse text for use in other [!DNL Adobe Workfront Fusion] scenario modules.
+The [!UICONTROL Text parser] does not require a connection.

 ## Access requirements